Registration is now closed. Registration for the October 2014 examination will open on 1 April 2014.

 CITF® consists of one mandatory unit:

-Candidates already working in the industry will recognise the processes described and be able to extend their knowledge, whilst a novice will find the material provides an excellent introduction to international trade.
+Whilst students working in the industry will recognise the processes described and be able to extend their knowledge, those students without industry experience will find the material provides an excellent introduction to international trade.

 View the examination venues.